Fashion For Free!- Passing on skills to the next generation.

-- BBC East Midlands’ main presenter and fashion fan, Anne Davies attends the Fashion for Free! event – resulting in lead coverage on the evening programme
+- BBC East Midlands’ main presenter and fashion fan, Anne Davies attends the Fashion for Free! event – resulting in lead coverage on the

 - The event was covered by all key regional media, including key interviews with managing director Christopher Nieper around the skills issue

 - Secured a on skills and training in the Derby Telegraph

 - Over 180 students, parents and grandparents spend the day at the David Nieper factory.